camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 ]
 ```

-The input is a list of broker Ids that will be in the final cluster after scaling.
+The input is a list of *all* broker ids that will be in the final cluster after scaling.

 <details>
   <summary>Example request</summary>